bounded/cfs/README.md

 How it works
 -------------

-This section explains the main ideas behind CFS and describes the syntax to use it.
+This section explains the main ideas behind CFS and describes the syntax that it uses.

-A database consists of a set of literals.
+First and foremost, a database consists of a set of literals.
 Literals are atomic pieces of informations such as notes, ideas, URLs, text snippets, names, telephone numbers or file descriptors.

 Each literal can have additional meta-data by specifying an arbitrary number of containers that include it.
 A container can be interpreted as a "tag".
 More precisely, it defines a subset of the database.
 For example, the literal "Do laundry" may be inside the container "todo".

-Specifying more than one container is means specifying the intersection of these containers.
+Specifying more than one container is equivalent to specifying the intersection of these containers.
 Using the last example, "Do laundry" may be included in both "todo" and "tomorrow".
 In this case, the syntax would look like this:
 ```
 todo, tomorrow: Do laundry
 ```